Grocery Retailers Need To Innovate Before It’s Too LateD

 Only 52% of shoppers reported having their expectations met by current delivery options provided by retailers

-As eCommerce grows, it’s in retailers’ best interests to test innovative ways to use digital-shopping channels to provide consumers with more options and make the online grocery shopping experience as effortless and seamless as possible.
+eCommerce grows, it’s in retailers’ best interests to test innovative ways to use various digital-shopping channels and synchronize them in a fashion that maximizes ease of use.
+All of which needs to be in coordination with fulfillment that consistently delivers in the boundaries of convenience.
 A variety of companies from brick-and-mortar stores to online retail offer Americans the opportunity of home delivery or store pickup for grocery orders.
-Some supermarket chains offer online grocery shopping and delivery services to compete with major online retailers, such as Amazon, while other supermarkets are outsourcing their delivery operations through third party logistics providers.
+Major supermarket chains own their online grocery shopping and delivery services, while other supermarkets are outsourcing their delivery operations through third party logistics providers.
+Most have realized that sustainable reliability holds within in-house delivery operations.

-Expanding delivery options is essential for grocery retailers’ interested in maintaining a competitive edge and surviving the changing retail landscape.
-According to data from Accenture Consulting, only 52% of shoppers reported having their expectations met by current delivery options provided by retailers.
+Perfecting delivery operations is essential for grocery retailers’ interested in maintaining a competitive edge and surviving the changing retail landscape.
+Only 52% of shoppers reported having their expectations met by current delivery services provided by retailers, according to data from Accenture Consulting.

-The challenge, and the opportunity, for retailers, is to expand delivery options to include a variety of fulfillment partners that allow customers the flexibility to choose the method that best fits their lifestyle.
+The challenge, and the opportunity, for retailers, is to expand delivery operations and cost effectively meet consumers’ needs.
 One example of a grocery retailer increasing their digital initiatives and making shopping online easier is Wal-Mart.
 To make its in-store pickup process faster and more efficient, Wal-Mart has created giant self-serve kiosk towers.
-Wal-Mart also filed a U.S. patent for floating warehouses that can make deliveries using drones.
-The retailer also plans to add 1,000 online grocery pickup locations at its U.S stores in fiscal 2019.
+Wal-Mart also filed a U.S. patent for floating warehouses that can facilitate deliveries using drones.
+The retailer also plans to add 1,000 online grocery pickup locations at its U.S stores through the end of fiscal 2019.

-Investing in an efficient last mile delivery option is a must to guarantee grocery freshness.
-Partnering with a last-mile logistics and delivery provider like Bringoz ensures that groceries arrive at their destination in a timely and efficient manner.
-Managing the delivery process optimally – making sure deliveries arrive on time and at the same time – keeps the operating costs as low as possible and is a technological challenge.
-Bringoz provides these capabilities and allows retailers to focus on their core business – making sure that their customers receive the quality and delivery options that they demand.
+Investing in fulfillment is a must to secure an optimistic future in the upcoming grocery eCommerce revolution.
+Utilizing a delivery management software like Bringoz ensures that your deliveries arrive at their destination in a manner that supplements your underlying attempt at a competitive edge in providing the utmost convenient experience.
+Managing the delivery process optimally, making sure deliveries arrive on time and minimizing fleet operating costs, is a technological challenge.
+Bringoz is the end-to-end solution that provides these capabilities and allows retailers to focus on their core business—making sure that customers receive the intuitivity and reliability they demand.